This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Nest Building and Survival

-You’ll find that a bird’s survival depends directly on its nest-building skills, which develop through experience and social learning from parents or peers.
+You’ll find that a bird’s survival depends directly on its nest-building skills, with techniques passed down through generations and refined through trial and error.

 Nest Construction Skills